serbrech/geth-truffle-docker/README.md

 ## Truffle
-Go in truffle container:  `sudo docker exec -it truffle sh` Try truffle with **metaCoin**:
+Go in truffle container:  `sudo docker exec -it truffle sh`

+Try truffle with **metaCoin**:
 - Go to metaCoin project: `cd /dapps/metaCoin`
 - Check configuration: `cat truffle.js` <-- it should map with `geth:8544` and `testrpc:8545`
 - Test the contract against testrpc node: `truffle test --network testrpc`
 - Test against our devchain network: `truffle test --network devchain`
-- --> if warning message: `authentication needed: password or unlock` --> you need to unlock your wallet!
+- If warning message: `authentication needed: password or unlock` --> you need to unlock your wallet!

 Now **test our helloWorld** dapp
 - Customize the output of the helloWorld: `migrations/2_deploy_contracts.js`, edit: `I am Groot!`